hj-n/dabrush-preprocessing/README.md

 ### Specifications

+Specifications should be declared to generate the preprocessed data for the brushing techniques.
 Specification should be a `.json` file that is consists of a single dictionary, containing following fields:

-- `dataset`: name of the dataset (e.g., "fashion_mnist")
+- `dataset` (REQUIRED): name of the dataset (e.g., "fashion_mnist")
   - `_generate.py` file automatically searches whether the dataset exists in `example_datasets/` or `datasets/` directory
-- `technique`: List of the brushing techniques to be applied
+- `techniques` (REQUIRED): List of the brushing techniques to be applied
   - currently supported:
 	  - `dab`: Distortion-Aware Brushing
 	- will be implemented: